2 Shiny

 Following the conventional folder structure will also help set you up for success when/if you decide to convert it into an app-package.

 Including a README.md file in your root folder is a good practice for any project.
-README.md should contain relevant documentation for running app.R.
+Using the standard markdown format (.md) guarantees it can be read from GitHub, too.
+README.md files should contain relevant documentation for running the application.

 I’ve included the content below in the README.md file